 There is even a beer vending machine, like you would find in Japan.

-Mikkeller Barrel Room was the newest Mikkeller location I visited in Copenhagen.
+Mikkeller Baghaven Barrel Room was the newest Mikkeller location I visited in Copenhagen.
 It was only having a limited opening at the time, but I was fortunate enough to catch them on an evening where they were open for a special event.
-As of now, it still doesn’t have set opening hours, but it’s available other events.
+Since then, they have now opened for more regular hours.
 The bar has 16 taps, but its primary purpose is to house Mikkeler’s barrel aging program.

 Mikkeller Barrel Room isn’t the easiest place to get to, but it’s located in an awesome spot along the water that’s beautiful on a long summer day.
 I got there by taking the ferry to Refshaleøen (Refshalevej), then I took a bus back to central Copenhagen afterward.
 The coast is pretty barren here, but it’s clearly an area that will be built up more in the future, putting Mikkeller in the heart of the action.